os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 Two variables from different models with the same full name are considered as being the same, hence required to have the same value.
 In this manner, namespaces allow fine-grained control of the process couplings.
 Namespaces are also used to organize the data location on the SoSTrades GUI (treeview).

-#### Local vs. Shared visibility
-By default, a variable declared in a model wrapper is considered to have Local visibility.
-When an instance of this model is used in a process, the variable will be stored in its own local namespace.
+By default, a variable declared in a model wrapper is stored in the local namespace of the model instance.

 **Example:**
 local variable “initial_population” is an input of “population” model.
 When used in a process by the model instance “MyStudy.France.population”, it will be assigned the full name “MyStudy.France.population.initial_population”.

-If a variable is defined as having Shared visibility so that different models can use it, then it is necessary to assign a namespace field to its declaration in the model wrapper.
-This is the name of its namespace.
+If a namespace parameter is specified when declaring a variable so that different models can use it, then th evariable will be stored in this namespace (this the name of its namespace).

 **Example:**
 variable “GDP” (gross domestic product) is an input of both the “population” and “economics” models.
-In both wrappers it is declared with Shared visibility in namespace “ns_country”.
+In both wrappers it is declared with the namespace “ns_country”.

 When the model is instantiated in a process, a value is assigned (implicitly or explicitly) to every namespace involved, defining variable full names.